pyldin601-legacy/php-funky/readme.md

 # php-funky
 Functional Library for PHP.

-Consist of two classes - Option and Lambda.
+Consist of two parts - Option and Lambda.

 ## Option
 Option is an object that represents encapsulation of an optional value.
 It can be used as the return value of functions which may or may not return a meaningful value when they are applied.